malc0mn/ptp-ip/docs/fuji_x-t1_known-properties.md

 00000000  0c 00 00 00 03 00 01 20  01 d6 00 00              |....... ....|
 ```

-#### Property Code 0xd500 - Some form of GEO coordinates?
-But 'K' and 'M' are
+#### Property Code 0xd500 - [still unknown]

-odd though...
+Some form of GEO coordinates?
+But 'K' and 'M' are odd though...

 ```text
 opreq 0x1015 0xd500